jongann-lee/jongann-lee.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.S.E. in Mechanical and Aerospace Engineering
+    - course: B.S. in Mechanical and Aerospace Engineering
       institution: Seoul National University
       year: 2025
     - course: Early Graduation with Magna Cum Laude